+++ Christmas Break +++

 Additional information on a variety of other organisms including myxobacteria, streptococci, enterococci, methanogens, acidophiles etc. can be found here.

-Actively growing cultures are best sub-cultured using the medium and growth conditions listed on our website under the strain specific information.
-See our FAQ “Which growth conditions are recommended by the DSMZ for a particular strain?”
+Actively growing cultures are best sub-cultured using the medium and growth conditions listed in our online catalogue under the strain specific information or use our MediaDive database.

 • What is important when growing plasmid-bearing strains?